News Desk

 18th Feb 2025

-A bold action agenda with targets to improve food security, increase productivity, reduce post-harvest losses and stimulate investment in agriculture research, innovation and scaling of adoption.
+A bold action agenda with targets to improve food security, increase productivity, reduce post-harvest losses and stimulate investment in agriculture research, innovation, and scaling of adoption.

 Venacular architecture in Greece